Ken Russell's unrealised projects: Skeletons

 In 1996, Russell was fired as director of the made-for-television film Skeletons, and David DeCoteau took over:

 "on Skeletons [the producers] were having a lot of trouble, a lot of conflict, with him over the film's budget and scheduling.
 I think he'd lost the use of his left or right arm or something by this point too; I think he'd had a stroke so I was just like, 'Poor Ken'."

 The House of Mirth

 Also in 1996, John Schlesinger was set to direct Russell's screenplay adaptation of the period novel The House of Mirth by Edith Wharton.
 It was to star Dustin Hoffman in the lead role and be done as a co-production between Hoffman's Punch Productions and Village Roadshow.
 However, this iteration was not made; Terence Davies would instead go on to adapt and direct a version of the novel in 2000.

 Son of Man

 In December 1997, it was reported in the Variety trade papers that Russell was planning a film on the life of Christ titled Son of Man, that which would be depicted "with a lot of joy and humor".
 The film was to have been produced by John Daly and was expected to begin shooting in Istanbul in March the following year.

+The Elgar Jigsaw

+In 1999, producer Melvin Bragg approached Russell with the suggestion that he make a new film on Edward Elgar.
+Bragg rejected Russell's first three scripts; the first of which involved the character of a mysterious woman returning to Malvern on the first anniversary of Elgar's death, with it later being revealed that she was one of the "mysterious women" in his life.
+He then worked with playwright and Elgar scholar David Pownall on a new concept, which was eventually discarded as well.
+As Russell explained, "My next idea was to be called The Elgar Jigsaw, but we couldn't afford the props.
+So we finally agreed on a fourth try, the present version."
+For Jigsaw, Russell envisioned ambitious sequences including one in which Elgar flies a giant ear-shaped kite in the Malvern Hills.
+After that proved too expensive to put on film, alternatively, he conceived of one that saw Elgar and his wife pushing a baby carriage up a hill and letting it roll down.